Planning your SharePoint hub sites

 Hub sites provide two primary organizational experiences that you should think about as part of the hub planning process.
 Though creating a hub site must be done by the global or SharePoint admin in Office 365, planning, managing and organizing the hub site is the responsibility of the hub site owner.
 The organizing concepts for hubs are:

-A site becomes part of a hub family by Associate a SharePoint site with a hub site.
+A site becomes part of a hub family by Associating a SharePoint site with a hub site.
 When creating a hub site, SharePoint admins should allow only certain site owners to associate sites with the hub.

 After a SharePoint admin gives a site owner permission to associate their sites with a hub site, the site owner can then choose to associate the sites with the hub.
 When they do, the site inherits the hub site theme and shared navigation.
 Content from their site will roll up to the hub site, and the site will be included in the hub site search scope.